The decade-long story of a queer artist-activist from Uganda transforming discarded rubbish into visions of liberation.

 Melissa Silverstein

-AX Mina (Director, Producer) is a filmmaker, artist and author.
-Mina has led exhibitions in spaces such as the Victoria and Albert Museum, the Mozilla Festival Open Artist Studio (curated by the V&A Museum and Tate Modern), and the Museum of the Moving Image.
+AX Mina (Director, Producer) is a queer nonbinary filmmaker, artist and author.
+Mina has led exhibitions in spaces such as the Victoria and Albert Museum, the Mozilla Festival Open Artist Studio (curated by the V&A Museum and Tate Modern), and the Museum of the Moving Image, and she produces Five and Nine, a podcast about magic, work and economic justice.

-She is a current Senior Civic Media Fellow at the USC Annenberg School for Journalism and Communications, and she served as associate producer on the award-winning documentary Ascension, directed by Jessica Kingdon, and co-director of the Lijiang Creative City Guide, produced by China Residencies with support from the British Council China.
+She is a Senior Civic Media Fellow at the USC Annenberg School for Journalism and Communications and member of Brown Girls Doc Mafia and the Asian American Documentary Network.
+She served as associate producer on the award-winning documentary Ascension, directed by Jessica Kingdon, and co-director of the Lijiang Creative City Guide, produced by China Residencies with support from the British Council China.

 Kira Simon-Kennedy (Producer) is the co-founder & co-director of China Residencies/爻 yáo collaborative, a multifaceted arts nonprofit supporting hundreds of different international creative exchanges since its inception in 2013.
 Kira is also an Academy Award nominated documentary film producer, currently producing feature documentary projects by Yeelen Cohen (Lights of Passage), Jiayu Yang (The Entomologists), Shelley Cheung (Laying The Last Track), Morehshin Allahyari (The Remaining Signs of Future Centuries), and Mia Bendrimia (Magma).
 Through all of her work, she is committed to redistributing resources and mentoring the next generation of artists, cultural workers & organizers.